This is everything you need to know about using search engine optimisation in your small business marketing mix

 At the most basic level, the meaning behind this SEO marketing definition is that SEO marketing is a subset of search engine optimisation that focusses on conveying value.

-If you’ve seen or listened to my guide, How SEO works to drive traffic and profits, you’ll know that search engines aim to provide the best value to their users (which are internet searchers) by displaying the content that will best solve the users’ queries, so they can earn more ad revenue.
+In my guide How SEO works to drive traffic and profits, I talk about how search engines aim to provide the best value to their users (which are internet searchers) by displaying the content that will best solve the users’ queries, so they can earn more ad revenue.
 To do this, they do three things:

 As a content creator/publisher, you’ll enjoy massive benefits if your content:

 - Shows up in relevant search results, so that you get the right kind of traffic (people from your target audience)

 - Is as visible as possible in search results, so more people know about your brand and so you get more traffic

 - Engages and eventually converts incoming traffic into loyal customers, so you get more customers and those customers spend more money with you in the long run

 There are three key ways you can successfully achieve those aims in the context of SEO marketing.

 By proving you’re an authority on the topic your content relates to, search engines and your human visitors will know you know your stuff.
 As a result, you’ll achieve better search rankings and humans will be more likely to consider their queries solved after having consumed your content.
 And in terms of SEO marketing, visitors who appreciate the value of doing business with an organisation that’s knowledgeable on key topics in the industry will see value in choosing you over a competitor that isn’t as well informed.

 By proving your content is topically relevant to particular search queries, search engines can rank your content for those queries and human visitors are less likely to go back to the search results after consuming your content.
 In terms of SEO marketing, your job is to demonstrate the value the search users will get from consuming your content over the other pieces of content being displayed in the search results by convincing those searchers that your content is more relevant than that of your competitors.